SharkTal/ownserver/README.md

 sudo dpkg-reconfigure locales
 ```

-## Hosting Java web applications
+## Hosting web applications
 If you want to set your server up for hosting Java web applications with Tomcat 8, Nginx and MariaDB, check [this guide](https://github.com/jusju/ownserver/blob/master/webservers.md).
+It now also covers information on hosting static and PHP pages.

 ## Maintaining your server